Bista

-Bista (बिष्ट, /ne/) is a family name of people of North Indian Hills and Nepal belonging to Khas people group under the caste Chhetri,.
-They are Hindu with a local Masto deity.
+Bista (बिष्ट, /ne/) is a surname of the Khas People of Nepal and North India, particularly associated with the Chettri/Khas Kshatriya community in regions such as Uttarakhand and Himachal Pradesh.
+They are majorly Hindu but some communities also practice Khas Shamanism and worship the Masto Deity.

 They speak the Nepali language as their mother tongue.
-In India, Bista/Bistas are spelled as Bisht/Bishts or Bist/Bists and are titled as Khasa Rajputs.
-They are mostly found in Kumaon division of Uttarakhand state in India.
+In India, Bista/Bistas are spelled as Bisht/Bishts or Bist/Bists and are titled as Khas Rajputs.
+They are mostly found in Indian state of Uttarakhand.
 Bista is also a surname belonging to the Brahmins of the Kumain Bahun subcaste.